ot07/fishhawk-rocket/README.md

 This repository documents my NAR Level 1 Certification Rocket.

-This project is not only a great way to get started in hobby rocketry, but it also serves as the perfection introduction to aerospace design, especially when you approach the build as a case study: modeling, simulating, building, equipping, and analyzing a rocket system.
+This project is not only a great way to get started in hobby rocketry, but it also serves as the perfect introduction to aerospace design, especially when you approach the build as a case study: modeling, simulating, building, equipping, and analyzing a rocket system.

 ---